How AI Agents Differ from Traditional Software

 Legal AI Agent

-Reads the table as instructed; treats the attacker link as official
+Reads the table as instructed and treats the attacker link as official

 Legal Workflow Checklist